- When is the festival and where is it located?

 No parking is allowed on golf course property.

-A. Day and full festival tickets are primarily sold online on this site, click on Tickets on the home page.
+A. Day and full festival tickets are primarily sold online on this site, click on Tickets above.
 You can also order tickets by phone by calling KCBX at 805-781-3030.

-Please note: There is a $2 per ticket processing fee for all tickets, except parking passes.
+Please note: There is a $2 per ticket, non-refundable, processing fee for all tickets, except parking passes.

 A. To refund tickets prior to the deadline, call 805-781-3030.